 The market price of ethanol is volatile and subject to large fluctuations.
 The market price of ethanol is dependent upon many factors, including the supply of ethanol and the price of gasoline, which is in turn dependent upon the price of petroleum which is highly volatile and difficult to forecast.
-For example, the ethanol prices, as reported by the CBOT, ranged from \$1.61 to \$2.74 per gallon during 2013 and corn prices, as reported by the CBOT, ranged from \$1.61 to \$3.46 at March 31, 2014 to \$2.26 at April 30, 2014.
+For example, ethanol prices, as reported by the Chicago Board of Trade, or CBOT, ranged from \$1.61 to \$2.74 per gallon during 2013 and corn prices, as reported by the CBOT, ranged from \$4.12 to \$7.41 per bushel during 2013.
+Recently, ethanol prices as reported by the CBOT have declined from \$3.46 at March 31, 2014 to \$2.09 at July 31, 2014.
 Fluctuations in the market price of ethanol may cause our profitability or losses to fluctuate significantly.